hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_group.html.markdown

   on both create and update operations.
 (Takes precedence over `min_elb_capacity` behavior.)
   (See also [Waiting for Capacity](#waiting-for-capacity) below.)
+* `protect_from_scale_in` (Optional) Allows setting instance protection.
+The autoscaling group will not select instances with this setting for terminination during scale in events.

 Tags support the following: